 DLR Flight Facility OberpfaffenhofenThe DLR Flight Facility Oberpfaffenhofen is Europe’s largest operator of research aircraft for atmospheric research and earth observation.

-Martin GestwaHead of the Technical Operations and Flight Experiments department, Flight Facility BraunschweigGerman Aerospace Center (DLR)Flight ExperimentsTelephone: +49 531 295-2240
+Martin GestwaHead of Flight Facility BraunschweigGerman Aerospace Center (DLR)Flight ExperimentsTelephone: +49 531 295-2240

 Flight Experiments facility: number of journal contributions from 2014 to 2018 (83 percent of open access)